-The City of Beverly has launched a transformative project to decarbonize Beverly’s Main Library and improve building performance, air quality, and service to community members as a cooling center in the summer.
-The current Heating, Ventilation, and Air Conditioning (HVAC) equipment has reached the end of its useful life and the City of Beverly is committed to replacing the existing fossil fuel-powered heating and cooling system with geothermal heat pumps.
+- The City of Beverly has launched a transformative project to decarbonize Beverly’s main library and improve building performance, air quality, and service to community members as a cooling center in the summer.

-The Beverly Public Library is well-recognized among residents as a welcoming resource.
-It loans over 367,000 items annually and, beyond its important roles in lending and community programming, the library has also been used as a cooling center during heat waves.
+- The library has also been used as a cooling center during heat waves.
 As the City experiences more high-heat days due to climate change, a reliable cooling system will provide an increasingly critical public health service to the community.

-In addition to the metered spots that will remain available on Essex Street and public parking lots on Pond Street, other parking options are currently being explored.
-Specific updates regarding any delayed openings, closures, or service changes, will be posted to the library’s website and the City’s project web page.
-A more detailed schedule showing impacts to the library services will be posted when the construction schedule is finalized and more specific information becomes available.
+- Updates regarding any delayed openings, closures, or service changes, will be posted to this page.
+A more detailed schedule showing impacts to library services will be posted when the construction schedule is finalized and more specific information becomes available.